guidemetothemoon/kristhecodingunicorn/content/english/post/ndepend.md

 ![Screenshot of NDepend new custom rule success in dashboard](../../images/ndepend/ndepend_ado_resolved_custom_rule.png)

-And that\'s how you can enforce code quality validations as part of pull request builds so that all new code is created in the same way and at the same high quality level! :)
+And that\'s how you can enforce code quality validations as part of pull request builds so that all new code is created in the same way and at the same high quality level!😺

 Allright, this has been a long blog post but I really wanted to show the whole flow of implementing NDepend for static code analysis in Azure DevOps and how you can enforce code quality policies, including custom ones, in your organization.
 Hopefully this will help you out on your way in case you decide to acquire and implement NDepend in your project.

 ## Additional resources

 As I mentioned earlier in this blog post, official documentation for NDepend is pretty extensive and should help you a lot to start experimenting with the tool straight away.

-* All NDepend documentation is located here: [NDepend Docs](https://www.ndepend.com/docs/getting-started-with-ndepend)
+- All NDepend documentation is located here: [NDepend Docs](https://www.ndepend.com/docs/getting-started-with-ndepend)

-* NDepend Azure DevOps extension documentation is located here: [Azure DevOps Services and Azure DevOps Server (TFS) Extension](https://www.ndepend.com/docs/azure-devops-tfs-vsts-integration-ndepend).
+- NDepend Azure DevOps extension documentation is located here: [Azure DevOps Services and Azure DevOps Server (TFS) Extension](https://www.ndepend.com/docs/azure-devops-tfs-vsts-integration-ndepend).
 Here you can also find extensions for other CI/CD servers like TeamCity or Jenkins.

 At the time of publishing this post a new version of NDepend just got released - [What's new in NDepend v2022.1](https://www.ndepend.com/whatsnew).
 One of the new features I liked in this release is ILSpy Plugin which lets you decompile and analyze assemblies directly in Visual Studio with NDepend Extension.
 If you haven\'t heard of or used ILSpy before, check out my post to get to know it: [Could not load file or assembly...Oh my!
 How I went through five stages of grief and mastered assembly version conflict debugging with .NET CLI, ILSpy and Fusion Log](https://kristhecodingunicorn.com/post/assembly_version_conflicts/)

 That\'s it from me this time, thanks for checking in!
 If this article was helpful, I\'d love to hear about it!
-You can reach out to me on LinkedIn, GitHub or by using the contact form on this page :)
+You can reach out to me on LinkedIn, GitHub or by using the contact form on this page😺

 Stay secure, stay safe.